mylenavendramini/mylenavendramini/README.md

 ## Projects (on going):
 [Gym app](https://github.com/mylenavendramini/gym-app): **React | Typescript**

 An application where the user can choose a ready-made workout or include it own exercises.
-In both options, it can set the repetitions, weight and intervals and then convert it to PDF or send via email.
+In both options, it can set the repetitions, weight and intervals and then send via email.

 ## Where you can find me?